cwoffenden/obj2buf/README.md

 |  norm.xy  |   tans.xy  |

 With each vertex packed into 16 bytes (instead of the 44 bytes storing everything a floats).

+The `-m` option adds an extra 20 bytes (5x32-bit integers) at the start, the vertex buffer offset and length, the index buffer offset and length, and the number of triangles (with zero representing unindexed triangles).
+The offsets are from the start of the file.